HPA Series Air Source Heat Pumps

 Colmac HPA air source heat pumps use energy collected from air to heat domestic water up to 185ºF.

-Almost any air source can be used down to temperatures as low as 20ºF.
+Almost any air source can be used down to temperatures as low as 20ºF (with reduced output temperatures).
 Evaporator coatings and corrosion resistant cabinets are availale.

 HPA units are available with propeller fans for increased efficiency or centrifugal blowers for high static applications.